-Silver Viper is currently reviewing the historical dataset, which includes exploration geochemistry, mapping and data from 188 diamond drillholes totaling 52,635.45 meters.
+Silver Viper has reviewed the historical dataset, which includes exploration geochemistry, mapping and data from 188 diamond drillholes totaling 52,635.45 meters.

 Small-scale underground mining was complete in several locations over the property during the 1970s and totals some 210m of development.
 No production records are available but the bulk of work was completed at two locations, the still accessible La Virginia and Con Virginia workings.

 Following almost three decades of inactivity, Minefinders Corporation Ltd identified the potential of the area during a regional reconnaissance program during 2007.
 Work was undertaken in earnest between 2010 and 2012 during which time Minefinders completed 188 drillholes for a total of 52,635m.
 Exploration continued during the acquisition of Minefinders by Pan American Silver Corp in 2012.
 Pan American continued with the drilling in early 2012 and conducted some reconnaissance work over the exploration claims before pausing.

 Con Virginia structure shown centre left, additional prospective structures seen to the right